Music Theory Classes

 • Harmonize a melody with primary chords using smooth voice leading

-• Compose a contrasting period and harmonize with primary chords using smooth voice leading
+• Unit 7 Project: Compose a contrasting period; harmonize with chords in smooth voice leading

-• Ornaments: grace note, trill, mordent, appoggiatura, acciaccatura
+• Ornaments: grace note, trill, turn, mordent, appoggiatura, acciaccatura

 • The Baroque Era: composers and examples